blckbx/mybosbotexample/README.md

 **Nodes in Path:**

 Running `node nodes_in_path` shows most used nodes in past rebalances.
 Switches `DAYS_FOR_STATS` (how many days to look back) and `SHOW_PEERS` (show already connected peers) are adjustable.
 For this script to run some data is needed (run index.js at least once, turn off any management switches).

-**HTLC Limiter:**

-A module to watch and limit numbers of pending htlcs per channel based on fee policies.
-In parallel it watches for forwarding requests, calculates the htlc's fee and adds it to a fee range (currently 2^X).
-If the number of pending htlcs within a given fee range exceeds the limit, the forward is rejected.
-For now there're more htlcs allowed for outgoing than incoming direction.
-Also it acts as a rate limiter for htlcs.

 **Lookup:**